 Firecracker Chicken Wings are crispy wings tossed in a sweet, spicy, and tangy sauce.
 This easy chicken wing recipe is a twist on a popular Chinese takeout that is typically made with chicken breast or thighs.
 If you are looking for a 4th of July recipe, these wings are perfect!!

 My husband and I are wing lovers.
-Anytime I make them, whether it’s Rosemary Garlic Wings, Honey Beer Glazed Wings, or Sweet and Sticky Chicken Wings, they fly off the plate.
+Anytime I make wings, they fly off the plate.
+Whether it’s Rosemary Garlic Wings, Honey Beer Glazed Wings, or Sweet and Sticky Chicken Wings, we gobble them up.
 Needless to say, my husband was very excited to be a taste tester for this chicken wing recipe.
 I’m happy to say that he is all over this one!

 My wing version of firecracker chicken allows you to make the Chinese takeout at home but as a finger food with lots of crispy and crunchy goodness.
 You will love how easy they are to make, and I provide three cooking methods to choose from!
 Let’s get started on what you need!